by Marcia Muller, Bill Pronzini

 The detective offices of Carpenter and Quincannon have two cases they are working on.
 He is working on a case for an insurance company where a series of burglaries involving insurance holders leads them to believe someone has gotten a hold of their client list.
 She is trying to catch a clever pickpocket who is robbing people at Chutes Amusement Park and affecting their business.
 The two cases seem completely unrelated but clues begin to make them fear otherwise.
 While trying to apprehend the housebreaker, Quincannon is detained by a man professing to be the dead man Sherlock Holmes.
 The tale that unfolds was suspenseful, witty and reminded me of old detective novels.

 Muller and Pronzini did an excellent job of introducing us to Carpenter and Quincannon.
-I got a real sense for these quirky detectives, and found them to be amusing and confident.
+I got a real sense for these quirky detectives and found them to be amusing and confident.
 I loved how Holmes unnerved them, especially the overly confident, easily ruffled Quincannon.
-Sabina is still morning the loss of her husband, a former detective at Pinkerton and he has made his feelings for her well known.
+Sabina is still mourning the loss of her husband, a former detective at Pinkerton and he has made his feelings for her well known.
 I found their banter to be delightful and funny.
 While there is no romance in this first book, the possibility is there.
 Holmes or whoever this man is was perfectly portrayed as the pompous, long-winded detective himself.
 I thoroughly enjoyed the scenes involving him and his clever sleuthing skills.
-The cast of suspects, informants and clients all added to the tale and were well fleshed out as well.
+The cast of suspects, informants, and clients all added to the tale and were well fleshed out as well.

 I recommend The Bughouse Affair to fans of mysteries, crime and detective novels.
 I am looking forward to continuing this series and will be on the lookout for more work by Marcia Muller and Bill Pronzini.